ohdamnitsnikki/card_game/README.md

   * Start button disables after being used to make the user make a game guess, the up and down buttons are insead enabled at this point.
   * Start button is enabled again after users guess and a score is added to either victory or defeat depending on if the user or the computer won.
   * Up and down buttons are again disabled at this point.
+  * Footer links opens in a new window.

   In the begining of my testing the scores wheren't given to the right winner.
 I hadn't target the num1 and num2 in parseInt which wasn't making in the look of it but when looked in the conslole js changed place of num1 and num2 when calculating the score.